mattfbacon/messagease-better/README.md

 # Messagease Better

-An implementation of the Messagease keyboard layout.
+An implementation of the Messagease keyboard layout for Android.

 ## Comparison to the official app